For more background reading, you can access all help articles about Patchs (for both patients and GP practices) here: help.patchs.ai

 - Inappropriate requests for help (e.g. facemask exemption letters, shielding letters)

-https://www.nhs.uk/conditions/sore-throat/.
-Patients always have the option of declining this advice or coming back to the GP if this initial treatment doesn't work.
-Suggested examples:
+See the pharmacy described in the typical GP practice above for more detail.
+As with traditional ways of requesting help - patients have the option of declining this advice or coming back to the GP if this initial treatment doesn't work.

 - Viral sore throat

-- What happens to 'Self-care' requests in your fictional 'typical' GP practice?
-Patients are directed to self-care by your receptionists first, and to contact you again if this doesn't work.
+What happens to 'Pharmacy' requests in your fictional 'typical' GP practice?
+Patients are directed to self-care or to contact your local pharmacy for help first by your receptionists, and to contact you again if this doesn't work.

-- Alternative provider: A non-emergency clinical request that is more appropriate to be addressed by an alternative care provider rather than a GP practice.
-Suggested examples:
+These are non-emergency clinical issues that are more appropriate to be addressed by an alternative care provider rather than a GP practice.
+Examples may include:

-- Midwives / antenatal clinics e.g. someone newly pregnant that requires booking in
+- Midwife appointments / antenatal clinics e.g. someone newly pregnant that requires booking in

 - Dental problems (dentist)